enasequence/read_docs/submit/reads/interactive.rst

 =================================

-To begin, log in to the `Webin Submissions Portal <https://www.ebi.ac.uk/ena/submit/webin/login>`_ and select the 'Submit Reads' button.
+To begin, log in to the `Webin Portal <https://www.ebi.ac.uk/ena/submit/webin/login>`_ and select the 'Submit Reads' button.

 1. Expand the 'Download spreadsheet template for Read submission' section by clicking it